censorship-no/ceno-docs/user-manual/en/concepts/public-private.md

 As a conclusion: if you are using CENO to read the news, watch videos, browse Wikipedia and other static resources that are otherwise censored in your network, consider using the default *public browsing* mode.
 And if you want to login to Twitter or edit your WordPress website, use *private browsing* mode.

 Please read the section on [risks](risks.md) for a more detailed explanation.
-Also note that your client can continue to operate as a bridge and a seeder (of other content) regardless of public or private browsing.
+Also note that your client can continue to operate as a bridge and a seeder regardless of public or private browsing.
 We explain this in greater detail in the [Helping others](../browser/bridging.md) section of the manual.